 Have you been working from home, only popping into the office on occasion to attend a meeting or a coworker’s last-day happy hour?

 Even though the company expects to see you online during office hours, working from home definitely has its perks.
 No one interrupts you to ask a quick question.
 You don’t need to worry about someone stealing your yogurt from the lunchroom refrigerator.
 You can text mom freely or dog-sit to make extra cash.
-You also don’t have to change your clothes, shower or brush your teeth.
+You also don’t have to change your clothes, shower or even brush your teeth, should you please.

 Coworkers Need to Get Used to the Idea of Your Work Comeback